MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

     explicit Allow permission entry.
 Explicit permissions take precedence over inherited permissions, even inherited Deny permissions.

-- For permissions on Active Directory® objects, be sure that you understand the best practices specific to Active Directory objects.
-For more information, search for “Active Directory objects” in Windows Server 2012 Online Help.
+- For permissions on Active Directory&reg; objects, be sure that you understand the best practices specific to Active Directory objects.
+For more information, search for "Active Directory objects" in Windows Server 2012 Online Help.

 ### Single sign-on